The Nomura Group and its Stakeholders

 Our operations directly and indirectly impact the global environment.
 In addition to reducing the direct environmental impact caused by our consumption of resources and energy, we help protect the global environment by considering the indirect impacts of our finance business and participating in projects that address environmental issues.

-To ensure that we manage our suppliers appropriately, we have in place Guidelines for Transactions with External Vendors and Procurement Procedures.
+To ensure that we manage our suppliers appropriately, we have in place procurement regulations to guide our transactions with external vendors.
 In selecting suppliers, we confirm their suitability as transaction partners, and conduct prior screening based on prescribed procedures.

 We have developed a set of Supplier CSR Guidelines, which outlines our CSR requirements when doing business with suppliers.
 These guidelines are consistent with the global standard embodied in the UN Global Compact, the UN Guiding Principles on Business and Human Rights, and the OECD Guidelines for Multinational Enterprises.

-Suppliers who provide products and services to the Nomura Group are expected to understand and share our philosophy on preventing corruption, child labor and respecting human rights as expressed in the Code of Ethics of Nomura Group, as well as comply with our CSR Guidelines.
-In FY2016, we introduced an internal procurement system, and all registered suppliers are required to sign our Supplier CSR Guidelines.
+Suppliers who provide products and services to the Nomura Group are expected to understand and share our philosophy on preventing corruption, child labor and respecting human rights as expressed in our CSR Supplier Guidelines, as well as adhere to the Code of Ethics of Nomura Group.
+Suppliers are also required to sign our Supplier CSR Guidelines.
 In addition, Nomura reviews its procurement policy and relationship with suppliers periodically and makes improvements as necessary.